henk717/uftc/Readme.md

 You implement this functionality strictly on your own risk.
 If left blank this functionality is fully disabled.

+### Citrix Mode

+There is a basic Citrix mode on board that can be activated by putting citrix as the server name.
+Citrix currently needs to be manually configured.

 ### Root Account

 In the release the root account is disabled with two exceptions that do not require a password: